Library Bundle

 # DeepSkyLite

-Final Cut Pro uses a lot of internal Frameworks, which you can learn more about here.
+Final Cut Pro uses a lot of internal Frameworks (see notes about the internal Frameworks).

 Within the Flexo Framework, is a framework called DeepSkyLite, which is essentially the "database engine" for Final Cut Pro.